-4-Indian retailing is still dominated by the unorganized sector and there is still a lack of efficient supply chain management.
+4-Indian retailing is still and there is still a lack of efficient supply chain management.
 India must concentrate on improving the supply chain, which in turn would bring down inventory cost, which can then be passed on to the consumer in the form of low pricing.

-5-Infrastructural facilities in India are not up to the mark, such as roads, electricity, cord chains and posts etc. Therefore retailers have to resort to multiple vendors for their requirements which are raising their costs and prices.
+can then be passed on to the consumer in the form of low pricing.
+5-Infrastructural facilities in India are not up to the mark, such as roads, electricity, cord chains and posts etc. Therefore retailers which are raising their costs and prices.
+6-Government restriction on FDI limit, Tax burdens etc. are resulting in limited exposure to